184

 integrity, which was followed by adding a finished basement.
 It now

-stands as it’s likely to stand for generations to come, and that is because
+stands as its likely to stand for generations to come, and that is because

 of the restorative and creative vision of Stanley, her Story Street Studio